SpeedyTransforms

 0.0+0.0im 0.0+0.0im 0.0+0.0im

 Yay, we just chopped off $l > 2$ from alms which contained the harmonics up to degree and order 5 before.
 If the second argument in spectral_truncation is larger than alms then it will automatically call spectral_interpolation and vice versa.
 Also see Interpolation on RingGrids to interpolate directly between grids.
-If you want to control directly the resolution of the grid gridded is supposed to transform onto you have to provide a SpectralTransform instance.
+If you want to control directly the resolution of the grid you want to transform onto, use the keyword dealiasing (default: 2 for quadratic, see Matching spectral and grid resolution).
+But you can also provide a SpectralTransform instance to reuse a precomputed spectral transform.
 More on that now.

 The SpectralTransform struct